Spotting a gas bubble around the giant black hole in the center of the “Milky Way”

 This burst of energy, thought to be similar to solar storms emanating from the sun, emitted a bubble of gas that passed around the black hole at full speed, according to the study published in the journal Astronomy and Astrophysics.

-The phenomenon, which lasted about an hour and a half, made it possible to perform calculations that showed that the gas bubble revolved a complete revolution around the black hole in just 70 minutes, and thus at a speed equivalent to 30 percent of the speed of light, which reaches 300,000 kilometers per second, which is an “extraordinary” speed.
+The phenomenon, which lasted regarding an hour and a half, made it possible to perform calculations that showed that the gas bubble revolved a complete revolution around the black hole in just 70 minutes, and thus at a speed equivalent to 30 percent of the speed of light, which reaches 300,000 kilometers per second, which is an “extraordinary” speed.
 According to Masek Wilgus.

 It is likely that the phenomenon has a magnetic origin, according to the theory explained by the scientist.
 The black hole’s magnetic field is so strong that it prevents the absorption of a portion of the matter orbiting around it.